hazelcast/hazelcast-csharp-client/doc/dev/doc/configuration.md

 * Hazelcast-specific command line arguments (using dot separator, e.g. `hazelcast.clientName`)
 * Optional in-memory key/values

 The Hazelcast-specific sources for environment variables and command line arguments only exist to support the non-standard dot separator, and complement the original sources.

-Overloads of the @Hazelcast.HazelcastOptions.Build* method support overriding the name and location of the `hazelcast.json` and
-`hazelcast.<env>.json` files, overriding the `<env>` environment name, and providing optional in-memory key/values.
+The @Hazelcast.HazelcastOptions.Build method supports overriding the name and location of the `hazelcast.json` and `hazelcast.<env>.json` files, overriding the `<env>` environment name, and providing optional in-memory key/values.
+This can also be achived, in a more fluent way, with the @HazelcastOptionsBuilder.

 Every Hazelcast option can therefore be specified via the traditional .NET Core methods.
 For instance, specifying one cluster server address can be done via the following Json fragment in any of the Json files: